liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 should see the message "Hook for example-hook is available for use".

- ![note](../../images/tip-pen-paper.png)**Note:** When we created portlets and themes, following deployment your newly created portlet or theme was fully functional.
-With hooks, there are a few edits and file additions necessary before our hook is up and running.
+ ![note](../../images/tip-pen-paper.png)**Note:** When we created portlets and themes, they were fully funtional upon deployment.
+To get our hooks up and running, there are a few necessary edits and file additions necessary.

 ### Anatomy of the Hook

-In order to create a useful hook, we need to edit existing files and create new files within the structure.
+To make our hook useful, we need to edit existing files and create new files within the structure.
 The full structure of the example-hook is shown
 below: